 A vent is a vent is a vent, right?
-If you’re like most homeowners, you probably think a lot more about the efficiency of your HVAC units, and not the performance of your air supply and return systems.
+If you’re like most homeowners, you probably think a lot more about the efficiency of your HVAC units and not the performance of your air supply and return systems.
 But your unit’s air supply and return does a lot of behind-the-scenes work to keep your system working efficiently—and your home comfortable.
 It maintains air pressure, air quality, and air circulation through your home, and also helps your system work more efficiently.
 And that helps you save money.
 Here’s the skinny on supply and return registers, and the best place to put them for great HVAC efficiency.

 The Difference Between Air Supply and Return Ducts and Registers

 Your home actually has two different kinds of air vents: supply registers and return registers.
-To understand why, you need to know a little bit about how HVAC units work.
+To understand why you need to know a little bit about how HVAC units work.
 Your unit’s ducts push heated or cooled air into a room—that’s the “supply” part.
 But they can’t just keep pumping your home’s interiors with conditioned air.
 That would cause air pressure to build up to uncomfortable levels, for one thing.

-To solve that problem, your duct work also contains a “return” system, which pulls conditioned air from your home and draws it back into your unit.
+To solve that problem, your ductwork also contains a “return” system, which pulls conditioned air from your home and draws it back into your unit.
 From there, it can be reheated or re-cooled and pumped back into your home’s interiors.
-Not only does that improve air pressure, it also helps circulate air, keeping it fresh and filtering out dust and other particles.
+Not only does that improve air pressure, but it also helps circulate air, keeping it fresh and filtering out dust and other particles.
 In fact, it even helps your unit work more effectively—as long as return registers are properly placed around your home.